KarlenKhachaturyan/psd_task/README.md

-# Simple web page construct
+# Simple web page
+Convert psd  to html and css